 We found 4 internists who accept Blue Cross and Blue Shield of Florida BlueSelect Essential near Saint Augustine, FL.

-Dr. Jean Harris-Letts specializes in general internal medicine and practices in Saint Augustine, FL.
+Dr. Jean Harris-Letts' area of specialization is general internal medicine.
+She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
 Dr. Harris-Letts studied medicine at Albany Medical College.
-Patient reviews placed her at an average of 3.5 stars out of 5.
-She is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Conditions / Treatments